nvivie/blog/_posts/2014-12-5-Google-Map-Web-Components.md

 key="1AsR71hx_Kw_Yq--UEEq3mWxzk73RYsdqZTMxBjJrJjg"
 ```
 is the key of your google spreadsheet.
 Your data will be called in your ```rows``` attribute.
 Make sure your spreadsheet is published (in spreadsheet, go to file --> publish to the web).

+In the ```google-map```, you declare the template, looping over the data that you pull out from spreadsheet and stamping out the google map marker childrens.

+The last thing you have to do is to declare the ```my-element``` on your index.html